 - Enter the subdomain name (e.g.,

-- The document root will typically be set to
+subforsub.yourdomain.com). - The document root will typically be set to

-- Click “Create” to set up the subdomain and its folder.
+/domains/yourdomain.com/public_html/subdomain_folderor a similar path.
+Confirm or adjust as needed. - Click “Create” to set up the subdomain and its folder.

-- In File Manager, navigate to the subdomainβs folder (e.g.,
+- In File Manager, navigate to the subdomain’s folder (e.g.,

-- Double-click to open it.
+/domains/yourdomain.com/public_html/subdomain_folder). - Double-click to open it.

 - For Subdirectory: